Another work in progress; any thoughts/feedback

 In summary, the general susceptibility of

-PUFAs to peroxidation may not be inherently bad and dichotomous with their health
+PUFAs to oxidation may not be inherently bad and dichotomous with their health benefits,

-benefits, rather it is intrinsic to formation of oxylipins which support lipid
+rather it is intrinsic to formation of oxylipins which support lipid and immune

-and immune homeostasis; and even non-enzymatic and advanced oxidation products
+homeostasis; and even non-enzymatic and advanced peroxidation products may

-may support redox homeostasis and hormesis.
-In this regard, the effects of
+support redox homeostasis and hormesis.
+In this regard, the effects of PUFAs

-susceptible to oxidation ex vivo, while still providing substrate for
+be least susceptible to oxidation ex vivo, while still providing

 References